Halo (horse): Racing career

 After having little success at age two racing on dirt tracks, in his three-year-old campaign his U.S. Racing Hall of Fame trainer MacKenzie Miller switched him to racing on turf, where he achieved better results.
 Although never a superstar horse, Halo raced for four years and in 1974, at age five, won the Grade I United Nations Handicap.

 Stud record

 After retiring from racing, in 1975 Halo was sent to stand at stud at the Maryland division of Windfields Farm, where his progeny included Sunny's Halo and, through his mating with the mare Ballade, Devil's Bag, Glorious Song, and Saint Ballado.
 In 1984, new majority owners moved Halo to stand at Arthur B. Hancock III's Stone Farm in Paris, Kentucky, where he continued to produce notable offspring, the star of which was Sunday Silence.
 In all, Halo sired seven champions and 62 stakes winners including two Kentucky Derby winners.
 Twice, he was the leading sire in North America.

+During his stallion career, Halo became infamous for his sullen demeanor, and was known for his penchant to bite his handlers when they were distracted.
 Halo was pensioned in 1997 and died at Stone Farm in 2000 at age thirty-one.